 Take a black kid in a black neighbourhood infested by drugs and thugs in the 80s.
 He gets bullied because the boys say he’s “soft.”
 Liberty Square in Miami is no neighbourhood to be soft in.
 He doesn’t like sports much, doesn’t gel with the other boys, doesn’t have friends.
 But there’s one boy who doesn’t mind talking to him.
 Kevin.

 Then there’s the streetwise drug dealer Juan (Mahershala Ali), complete with do-rag and hip ride, coming into the hood to check on the strung out dealers he’s got working the block.
 That’s his life.
 But when he finds a scared 10-year old kid known as Little hiding from bullies in an empty boarded-up house, Juan takes the kid under his wing and protects him, forging a father-figure type bond with him.
 He and girlfriend Teresa (Janelle Monáe) are his guardian angels as Chiron grows up in the projects with his crack addicted mother (the riveting Naomie Harris).
 Juan’s compassion and genuine investment puts a seed of trust into Chiron’s soul.
-The bonding seed that lets life to grow.
+The seed that bonds and enables growth.

 But Kevin, the friend from grade school, is the one who has the most personal impact on Chiron; Kevin makes the flower bloom in Chiron’s heart.
 He is the one who opens the door to Chiron’s personal secret, but he is also the one who slams it shut with a bitter and brutal betrayal that will determine the choices Chiron makes thereafter.
 But Kevin doesn’t grasp how deeply he has impacted Chiron until he calls him 10 years later to apologize.
 That’s when he finally understands.